August 30, 2017

 The course includes information on illnesses such as schizophrenia, bipolar disorder, major depression, and other mental health conditions.
 Thousands of families describe the program as life changing.
 The program is taught and trained by teachers who are also family members and know what it is like to have a loved one living with mental illness.

-The class is open to all families living on the Enumclaw/Buckley Plateau.
+The class is offered throughout the year and is open to all families living on the Enumclaw/Buckley Plateau.